l00sy4/l00sy4.github.io/_posts/2023-11-26-Using LSA for persistence.md

 - `PasswordChangeNotify`
 This is the function that gets called when the password is successfully changed

-Let's observe a simple implementation, which will open a cmd shell and display the message "Persistence!" if our method is successful.
+Here is a simple implementation, which will open a cmd shell and display the message "Persistence!" if our method is successful.
+Let's name this file `filter.cpp`

 ```cpp
 #include <windows.h>